TOPICS

 Parametric Latitude

-An auxiliary latitude also called the reduced latitude and denoted eta or theta.
+The parametric latitude, also called the reduced latitude, is an auxiliary latitude denoted eta (Snyder 1987, p.
+18), theta (Adams 1921), or beta (Karney 2023).
 It gives the latitude on a sphere of radius a for which the parallel has the same radius as the parallel of geodetic latitude phi and the ellipsoid through a given point.
 It is given by

 (1)